sachamasry/klepsidra/README.md

     error and issue user error message, or delete recursively
         * Ensure a second warning message is displayed to the user, ensuring they truly understand the impact of deleting the timer
-              * Is there a LiveView component anywhere that could be used to replace the current browser-default message

 * UI improvements
   * Update tag list sorting to case-insensitive alphabetical